Boris Yeltsin 1991 presidential campaign: Campaign strategy

-Yeltsin made an effort to avoided creating optics of a direct association with the more extremist elements of the democratic movement.
+Yeltsin made an effort to avoid creating optics of a direct association with the more extremist elements of the democratic movement.
 He wanted to avoid repulsing voters.
-On May 23 Yeltsin told Izvestia that he desired for the democrats to be less combative in their attacks on the center.
+On May 23, Yeltsin told Izvestia that he desired for the democrats to be less combative in their attacks on the center.

 Rather than employing the sorts of frenzied rhetoric that his opponents were using, Yeltsin instead opted to act the part of a measured statesman during the campaign period.
-This was intended solidify the perception of Yeltsin as a capable leader and enhance the dynamic in which he was running as a de facto incumbent.
+This was intended to solidify the perception of Yeltsin as a capable leader and enhance the dynamic in which he was running as a de facto incumbent.
 The economic crisis and the serious antikomintern (the mood in society) influenced Yeltsin's decision to adopt a more serious tone of rhetoric.
 In his campaign rhetoric Yeltsin made a conscious effort to refer to his fellow citizens as rossiiany (a term referring to all the people living in Russian territory) as opposed to russkiy (which, more specifically, tends to refer to ethnic Russians).

 As part of the democratic opposition to the communist Soviet establishment, Yeltsin benefited from the fever pitch which anti-communist tensions had reached in Russia.

-Yeltsin's campaign apparatus had immense access to printing resources, and, come the election, were able to flood the nation with posters and leaflets.
-Opponents, such as Vladimir Zhirinovsky lacked access to comparable resources.
+Yeltsin's campaign apparatus had immense access to printing resources, and, come the election, was able to flood the nation with posters and leaflets.
+Opponents, such as Vladimir Zhirinovsky, lacked access to comparable resources.